IoTCrawler/Framework/docs/source/index.rst

-IoTCrawler focuses on integration and interoperability across different platforms for discovery and integration of data and services from legacy and new systems and mechanisms for crawling, indexing, and search in distributed IoT systems.
+IoTCrawler focuses on integration and interoperability across different platforms for discovery and integration of data and services from legacy and new systems and mechanisms for crawling, indexing, and searching in distributed IoT systems.

 .. toctree::
    :maxdepth: 1